Thomas Neville, Acting Superintendent

 The correctional facility has greatly changed since it was constructed in 1952 as Restoration Camp #1 at the Myles Standish State Forest.
 It operated as a prison camp into the 1950s when it became MCI-Plymouth.
 By 1967, work programs were established in the correctional system and its role continues to change and offer unique opportunities for the inmates.
-Through the years, many construction projects and renovations have lead to the modern and effective community correctional facility it is today.
+Through the years, many construction projects and renovations have led to the Alcohol and Substance Abuse Center that is meeting the needs of the community today.